 You can now send the newsletter and let your contact list enjoy the amazing video email you’ve just created.
 You’ll see the engagement rates going up in no time!

-As a side note, for businesses, the best way to send videos via email is to embed a YouTube video in an email creator.
-You can easily do this with the email marketing company GetResponse –– get your free account and give it a try!
+For businesses, freelancers, and consultants, the best way to send videos via email is to embed a YouTube video in an email creator.
+You can easily do this with the email marketing company GetResponse – get your free account and give it a try!

 This also helps drive traffic to your YouTube page.
-The same strategy works for freelancers and consultants.
-However, for everyday video sending to a few contacts, the simplest way to send the video is using a cloud service like Google Drive or DropBox.
+However, for everyday videos that you send to a few contacts, the simplest way to send the video is using a cloud service like Google Drive or DropBox.